 Individuals who are interested in authoring a post for Inside SOP are encouraged to review the following information to learn more about the process for submitting a blog post.

 Inside SOP welcomes suggestions for new blog posts from faculty, staff, and students.
-If you are interested in authoring a post for the blog, please contact Malissa Carroll, web content specialist for the School of Pharmacy, at (410) 706-4235 or firstname.lastname@example.org with your idea.
-She will work with you to determine if your idea is an appropriate fit for the blog.
+If you are interested in authoring a post for the blog, please contact Andrew Tie, senior web content specialist for the School of Pharmacy, at (410) 706-4235 or firstname.lastname@example.org with your idea.
+He will work with you to determine if your idea is an appropriate fit for the blog.

 Previous blog posts published on Inside SOP have focused on topics such as: